HabitatMap/HabitatMap/_posts/2022-05-02-breathe-better-with-aircasting-actions.md

 featured: true
 author: Michael Heimbinder
 image: /images/uploads/aircastingactions_getstarted.jpg
-intro: "AirCasting Actions is a free resource for helping you and your community actively understand the air you are breathing and start taking action to improve it.
+intro: "AirCastingActions.org is a free resource for helping you and your community actively understand the air you are breathing and start taking action to improve it.
 Whether you’re a concerned individual or household, a community-based organization, or a teacher the AirCasting Actions digital toolkit has what you need to get started with air quality monitoring. "
 category: Education